swcarpentry/good-enough-practices-in-scientific-computing/index.md

 *   Code reviews and pair programming: you're probably not sharing or collaborating at this stage
 *   Issue tracking: a notes file in version control is enough to start with

-## FIXME

-*   Need to find link for "[The Hard Life of Open Source Software Project Newcomers by Steinmacher et al][steinmacher-newcomers]"

 [best-practices]: http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745
 [brown-sustainable]: http://ivory.idyll.org/blog/2015-growing-sustainable-software-development-process.html
 [bryan-comment-text]: https://github.com/swcarpentry/good-enough-practices-in-scientific-computing/issues/10#issue-117003028